manyavangimalla/Ecommerce-Project/README.md

 # Get the external IP for your frontend service
 kubectl get service frontend-service

-# The application will be available at: http://<EXTERNAL-IP>
-Environment Variables
-Each service requires specific environment variables which are defined in the docker-compose-new.yml file for local development and in the Kubernetes ConfigMaps and Secrets for production deployment.

 Key environment variables include:
 Database connection strings